KTezel/coursera-getting-and-cleaning-data-assignment/CodeBook.md

-1. Download the dataset
+**1. Download the dataset**
 	Dataset downloaded and extracted.
 Specify the folder that you would like to extract the data to and set the working directory to point at this folder.

-2.Assign each data to variables
+**2.Assign each data to variables**
 	features <- features.txt : 561 rows, 2 columns
 	The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ. activities <- activity_labels.txt : 6 rows, 2 columns